Total Request Live: Post-Carson Daly era

 In 2005, the next generation of TRL was ushered in as Carson Daly officially stepped down as host to focus on his own talk show, which premiered two years earlier on NBC.
 Following Daly's departure, Damien Fahey, Hilarie Burton, Quddus, and La La Vasquez rotated as hosts.
-Later additions to the hosting roster included Vanessa Minnillo in 2003, Susie Castillo in 2005, Stephen Colletti in 2006, and Lyndsey Rodrigues in 2007.
+Later additions to the hosting roster included Vanessa Minnillo in 2003, Susie Castillo in 2005, Stephen Colletti and Cipha Sounds in 2006, and Lyndsey Rodrigues in 2007.

 Some changes were made to TRLs voting process in 2005.
 The show previously allowed anyone to vote online several times, but as part of these changes, only registered members of MTV.com could vote online.
 Additionally, a limit of one vote per day was added.
 Then, on July 10, 2006, MTV announced that votes would not be taken by phone, ending the use of the "DIAL MTV" phone number, which had been in use for voting on MTV since the premiere of the countdown show Dial MTV in the mid-1980s.